Pulmonary Tuberculosis Doctor in Hallandale Beach, FL

 Pulmonary TB is a bacterial infection of the lungs that can cause a range of symptoms, including chest pain, breathlessness, and severe coughing.
 Pulmonary TB can be life-threatening if a person does not receive treatment.
 If you are noticing symptoms of pulmonary tuberculosis, call Dr. Luis MD today.
 We will be able to diagnose you and start treatment for your stage of pulmonary tuberculosis quickly to help you recover faster.
-Call us for more information or schedule an appointment online.
-We are conveniently located at 21110 Biscayne BLVD ST 405, Aventura, FL 33180.
+Contact us for more information or schedule an appointment online.
+We are conveniently located at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.

 Table of Contents: